EnesByakuya/Shop-ListEth/README.md

 # Shop-ListEth
-A shopping list application using Ethereum
+A decentralized shopping list dApp built on Ethereum that lets users add items and mark them as purchased directly on the blockchain using a Solidity smart contract.

 ---